skoolkid/skoolkit/sphinx/source/commands.rst

   usage: skool2ctl.py [options] FILE

-  Convert a skool file into a control file, written to standard output.
+  Convert a skool file into a control file and write it to standard output.
 FILE may be a regular file, or '-' for standard input.

   Options:
     -a, --no-asm-dirs     Do not write ASM directives -b, --preserve-base   Preserve the base of decimal and hexadecimal values in instruction operands and DEFB/DEFM/DEFS/DEFW statements
+    -E ADDR, --end ADDR   Stop converting at this address -h, --hex             Write addresses in upper case hexadecimal format -l, --hex-lower       Write addresses in lower case hexadecimal format -S ADDR, --start ADDR
+                          Start converting at this address
-    -h, --hex            Write addresses in upper case hexadecimal format -l, --hex-lower      Write addresses in lower case hexadecimal format -V, --version        Show SkoolKit version number and exit -w X, --write X      Write only these elements, where X is one or more of: b = block types and addresses
+    -V, --version         Show SkoolKit version number and exit -w X, --write X       Write only these elements, where X is one or more of: b = block types and addresses
                             t = block titles
                             d = block descriptions
                             r = registers
                             m = mid-block comments and block start/end comments s = sub-block types and addresses
                             c = instruction-level comments

 If you need to preserve any elements that control files do not support (such as data definition entries and ASM block directives), consider using